skywarth/annals-of-disco/information-technology/software/development/code/php/laravel/package-development.md

 ## Notes

-If any point, something doesn't make sense, or you made some changes in composer.json of your package: do these to ensure the slate is clean:
+If any point, something doesn't make sense, or you made some changes in composer.json of your package: do these (in your test laravel project, not the package project) to ensure the slate is clean:
 - Clear bootstrap/cache folder content, don't delete the folder
 - Delete vendor folder
 - Delete composer.lock